 [Image: Wimpfheimer coming out of a Jerusalem courthouse from one of the many lawsuits against him.]

-But Wimpfheimer admitted to at least one investor - who was his long-time friend of 40 years - that he did not invest all of the funds given to him and he took some of it for himself.
+But Wimpfheimer admitted to at least one investor, who was his long-time friend of 40 years, that he did not invest all of the funds given to him and he took some of it for himself.
 That is the definition of embezzlement.

-First, there was no such agreement that Wimpfheimer (Madison Gold LLC) would take any fee for management.
-He had told investors that GFE was taking a 3% management.
+First, there was no such agreement that Wimpfheimer (aka Madison Gold LLC) would take any fee for management.
+He had told investors that GFE (aka East Hudson Capital) was taking a 3% management.

 If a lawyer embezzles client money even from a business account rather than from an escrow or IOLA account, it is a crime under many New York laws.
 The lawyer can be charged with: NY Penal Law (§§ 155.40, 155.42); (§ 190.65); (§§ 175.05, 175.10); (18 U.S.C. §§ 1341, 1343).
 Ethically, the lawyer violates RPC Rule 1.15(a), Rule 8.4(b), Rule 8.4(c), Rule 8.4(h).